e2equiel/sentinel-crt/README.md

 -   **Alert Levels**: The interface color theme changes dynamically (Green, Orange, Red) based on the threat level of the zone an object enters.
 -   **Aircraft Radar**: Switches to a radar map display when an aircraft is detected overhead, showing its position, callsign, altitude, and route.
 -   **CRT Aesthetic**: Uses a retro pixel font (VT323) and visual effects like scanlines and grid overlays to mimic the look of an old terminal.
--   **Highly Configurable**: All settings, from MQTT credentials to alert zones and Mapbox tokens, are managed in a single `config.py` file.
+-   **Highly Configurable**: All settings, from MQTT credentials to alert zones and Mapbox tokens, live in modular YAML files under `settings/` with optional overrides in `config.py`.

 ## Hardware Requirements